bob-harris/United-States-Department-of-Agriculture/README.md

-This is the final project of the SQL for Data Science by the University Of California Davis
+This is the final project of the SQL for Data Science course by the University Of California, Davis

 Scenario: